Yoram Yovell

 Yoram Yovell (יורם יובל; born: August 2, 1958) is an Israeli psychoanalyst, psychiatrist and brain researcher.
-He is a professor and heads the Brain Institute for Emotion Research at the School of Social Work at Haifa University.
+He is an Associate Professor of the Practice at the Department of Medical Neurobiology, The Hebrew University of Jerusalem.
+His areas of research include the neurobiology of emotions and mechanisms of physical and mental pain.

 Yovell is an expert in the field of the neurobiology of love and emotions.
 In addition to his academic work, Yovell hosts the talk show Sichat Nefesh (Heart to Heart) on the Israeli Educational Channel and has authored many popular books in Hebrew which consist of detailed accounts of psychotherapy sessions.

 Background

-Yoram Yovell was born Yoram Leibowitz, the son of Yafa (née Hefetz) an Uri Leibowitz, a professor of neurobiology.
+Yoram Yovell was born Yoram Leibowitz, the son of Yafa (née Hefetz) and Uri Leibowitz, a professor of neurology.
 His grandfather was the scientist and philosopher Yeshayahu Leibowitz.
 He grew up in a Jewish Orthodox family in the Old Katamon neighborhood in Jerusalem and attended high school near the Hebrew University.
-When Yovell was fourteen years old, his father passed away from cancer and he spent many days at his grandfather's house.
+When Yovell was fourteen years old, his father died from cancer and he spent many days at his grandfather's house.
 Yovell served as an officer in the Artillery Corps. of the Israel Defense Forces and took part in the first Lebanon War as a commander of an outlook post in southern Lebanon.
 During his military service, he changed his family name to Yovell due to the persisting attachment to his grandfather's last name, Leibowitz.

 Yovell studied medicine at the Hebrew University of Jerusalem, neurobiology at the Weizman Institute, and psychiatry at Columbia University.
 He is a faculty member at the Etingon Psychoanalytical Institute in Jerusalem and has worked for several years in Manhattan.

-Yovell serves as head of the trauma field of study at the School for Social Work at the faculty for the study of welfare and health as well as heads the Institute for Brain and Emotion Research at the University of Haifa and lectures on psychopathology at the Hebrew University's Medical School and Psychology Department.
+Yovell served as head of the trauma field of study at the School for Social Work at the faculty for the study of welfare and health.
+He was head of the Institute for Brain and Emotion Research at the University of Haifa.

+Currently, he lectures on psychopathology at the Hebrew University's Medical School.

-Since 2008, Yovell hosts a talk show on the Israeli Educational Channel entitled Sichat Nefesh (Heart to Heart) which consists of personal talks with well-known Israeli personalities who expose details and personal experiences some of which have been previously published in the media and others which have not been published throughout their careers.
+Since 2008, Yovell has hosted a talk show on the Israeli Educational Channel entitled Sihat Nefesh ("Heart to Heart") which consists of personal talks with well-known Israeli personalities who expose details and personal experiences some of which have been previously published in the media and others which have not been published throughout their careers.